-- The needs of these patients had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care, for example, extended opening hours. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - The practice offered catch up programme for students aged 17 and above for MMR and Men C vaccination.
+- The needs of these populations had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care, for example, extended opening hours. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group; however the practice did not have a website. - The practice had a dedicated health awareness notice board and had a range of health promotion information available for patients in the waiting area.